Dr. John Wiesman

 He most recently served as the Washington state secretary of health.
 In that job, he led the nation’s response to the first known case of COVID-19 at that time.
 While serving as secretary he implemented a gender X option on birth certificates, spearheaded raising the legal age for the sale of tobacco and vape products to 21 years, implemented an infants at work program, and led the effort to include the state’s 29 Federally Recognized Tribal Nations into legislation, making them eligible for foundational public health services funding.

-John received his DrPH in health leadership from the UNC-Chapel Hill, Gillings School of Global Public Health where he now serves as a professor of the practice, director of the executive DrPH program and associate dean for practice.
-He teaches public health, leadership, public policy, and advocacy.
-In his spare time he likes to travel, walk, explore new restaurants, and spend time with his husband and friends.
-His most challenging and rewarding experiences to date have been climbing Mt.
+John earned his Doctor of Public Health (DrPH) in public health executive leadership from the UNC-Chapel Hill, Gillings School of Global Public Health where he now serves as a professor of the practice, director of the doctoral program in Public Health Executive Leadership and associate dean for practice.
+As the associate dean he has leadership responsibilities for implementing the Gillings School practice strategic plan.
+He teaches public health, leadership, public policy and advocacy.
+In his spare time, he likes to travel, walk, explore new restaurants and spend time with his friends.
+His most challenging and rewarding experiences have been climbing Mt.
 Rainer and leading a pandemic response.

 John Wiesman in the Gillings News